aetperf/aetperf.github.io/_posts/2022-07-06-Trying-DuckDB-with-Discogs-data.md

 ### Evolution of the 10 more popular genres ever

 The first job is to convert the year to `int` and filter out entries such as `197`, `197?`, `70's`...
-Then we pivot the table in order to have each style in a column.
-We select years between 1920 and 2020 (data might be missing for the recent releases).
+Then we pivot the table in order to have each genre in a distinct column.
+We select years between 1940 and 2020 (data might be missing for the recent releases, in 2021 and 2022).

 ```python